 2.2 Could not reasonably control a minor

 Consider, for example, the scenario where a group of teens sleep over at someone’s house and then sneak out at night to join a party and drink beer.
-If the parent whose home the teens slept at took reasonable precautions to prevent the teens from sneaking out (like making them sleep in an upstairs bedroom), then the parent is not guilty under this law.
+If the parent whose home the teens slept at took reasonable precautions to prevent them from sneaking out (like making them sleep in an upstairs bedroom), then the parent is not guilty under this law.

 2.3 Falsely accused